MaksimDzhangirov/backendBankExample/docs/part34-eng.md

   name: simple-bank-ingress
 ```

-Now we come to the specification section.
+Now we come to the `specification` section.
 In this section, we can define
 as many routing rules as we want, to route traffics to different services.
 In our case, we only have 1 service: the `simple-bank` API, so we just
 need to write only 1 single rule.
-For the jost, I'm gonna set it to
+For the host, I'm gonna set it to
 `api.simple-bank.org`, just like what we're setting in the domain's
 A record.
 Next, we can specify which HTTP path will satisfy the rule.
 In this case, we want to accept all requests sending to the host, so